The Church of Jesus Christ of Latter-day Saints in Turkey: Humanitarian Efforts

 As of 2019, 633 humanitarian related projects were completed by the LDS Church, including 520 community projects, 74 wheelchair donation initiatives, 20 refugee response efforts, 12 emergency response initiatives, four maternal and newborn care projects, and three clean water initiatives.
 In 1991, 13,000 blankets, 80,000 pounds of clothing, and funds for medical supplies were sent by the church to Kurdish refugees in Turkey.
 The Church donated $50,000 to earthquake relief in 1999.
 In 2009, LDS Charities donated tables, chairs, and toys to a needy school in a village outside of Ankara and school supplies in other areas.
 The Church donated emergency supplies and hygiene kits to victims of a flash flood near Istanbul in 2009.

-Stakes and congregations
+District and Branches

-All congregations are not part of a stake or district but directly part of the Europe East Area.
-As of February 2023, congregations include:
+On June 28, 2023, the Europe Central Area District was created comprising 7 branches in Turkey: